-Even if you aren’t looking for a dog to add to your sled team for a trek across Alaska, a Gerberian Shepsky will still need a very active life in order to stay happy and healthy.
-And they will need a nutrition-packed diet to match.
+But even if you aren’t looking for a dog to add to your Alaskan sled team, a Gerberian Shepsky will still need a very active life in order to stay happy and healthy.
+In addition they will need a nutrition-packed diet to match their lifestyle.

 For a Gerberian Shepsky, there is a time for curling up on a couch, and there is a time for running around with your tongue lolling about.
 Both are going to be vital, but be prepared for a great deal of time spent with the latter.

-In the absence of actual work, a Gerberian Shepsky is going to need plenty, plenty, plenty of physical exercise nonetheless.
-While a human might be content to lounge about at home all day, this energetic dog breed will find much more enjoyment in long walks and chasing squirrels around a park.
+In the absence of actual work, a Gerberian Shepsky is still going to need plenty of physical activity.
+While a human might be content to lounge about at home all day, this energetic dog breed will find much more enjoyment in long walks and playing catch.

-In general, to keep a Gerberian Shepsky healthy and in proper shape they will need minimum 45-60 minutes of physical exercise each day, with up to 2 hours being recommended to keep them in peak physical health.
+In general, to keep a Gerberian Shepsky healthy and in decent shape, they will need minimum 45-60 minutes of physical exercise each day, with up to 2 hours being recommended to keep them in peak physical health.